 Supporting Wellbeing in Spiritual Leaders

 Spiritual leadership carries unique psychological and emotional burdens.
-This is an intentional relational container designed to support leaders in navigating their unique human journeys, including space to be with the inherently difficult challenges that being a leader can bring.
+This space is designed to support leaders in navigating their unique human journeys, including the inherently difficult challenges that leadership can bring.

 Together, we work with whatever you want to work with.
 That could include grief, burnout, spiritual questions, identity shifts.
 All of you is welcome.

-When people are related to from a skillful, genuine, compassionate but neutral space - without an agenda for them - they often discover authentic, generative aspects of themselves.
-For me, that’s the heart of the work, and a relational experience I’m passionate about providing for others.
+When people are related to from a genuine, compassionate, curious but neutral space — without an agenda for them — they often discover authentic, generative aspects of themselves.
+Their own internal wisdom becomes more available for them to connect with.

-I use the term integrative coaching to describe this kind of interpersonal support, and regard it as personal development work — a relational environment to support you in being present with yourself and your inner world.
-For leaders, like many who work in relational contexts, personal development *is* professional development.
-And so, this type of inner work often supports growth in other areas of life too, beyond one’s professional life - particularly in personal relationships and in one’s spiritual life.
+I use the term integrative coaching to describe this kind of interpersonal support.
+I view it as personal development work — a relational space that supports you in staying present with yourself and your inner world.
+For leaders, as for anyone working in relational contexts, personal development and professional development are deeply interconnected.
+Because we are whole people, and no part of our lives exists in isolation, this kind of inner work often supports growth in other areas as well — particularly in relationships and spiritual life.

 This type of one-to-one support may be a good fit if you:

-Are interested in personal or professional development work from a depth perspective - i.e. “from the inside out”
+• Are interested in personal or professional development from a depth perspective — working “from the inside out”

-Want to explore inner conflicts in a non-judgmental way
+• Want non-judgmental support and space to explore inner conflicts

 A Trauma-Informed Approach

-My training and ongoing work in the NeuroAffective Relational Model (NARM) is central to how I approach personal development work.
-You can read more about NARM and my approach on the FAQs page.
+My training and ongoing work in the NeuroAffective Relational Model (NARM) has been significant in my own development and informs how I work with clients.
+You can read more about NARM, as well as additional trainings and credentials, on the FAQs page.

 Session Details